ndrean/phoenix-websockets/README.md

 You have the Phoenix LiveView Uplaods.

-An example if you have an endpoint that serves large files and you want to download and push through a Channel.

 <details>
-<summary> An example of client code</summary>
+<summary> An example if you have an endpoint that serves large files and you want to download and push through a Channel</summary>

 ```js
 const sendLargeFileViaChannel = async (channel) => {